 Mint Bridging has been operating since 2011, offering short-term bridging loans up to £5 million that borrowers use to fund property purchases, refinance, second charge loans or development projects.
 As the business is privately funded, third parties do not dictate lending decisions.
 This results in faster loan conversions.

-For brokers looking for a rapid, flexible and original approach to borrowing, Mint has a team of 30 people with eight mandated underwriters.
-Sinead Moynihan heads up the sales team, while Richard Showman manages the underwriting team.
+For brokers looking for a rapid, flexible and original approach to borrowing, Mint Bridging has a Team of 30 people with eight mandated Underwriters.
+Sinead Moynihan heads up the Sales Team, while Richard Showman manages the Underwriting Team.
 Andrew Lazare and industry magnate Mark Abrahams run the day-to-day business.